18 Essential Admin Superpowers for BPM Software

 - Edit items in the middle of a process

 Skip out on the consulting fees and long support wait times.
-Make sure the BPM tool you use grants these superpowers to your admin before you purchase it!
+Make sure the BPM software you use grants these superpowers to your admin before you purchase it!